MarkCBell/curver/docs/source/surfaces.rst

     :align: center

 Alternatively, this function can also be used to load a flipper surface with its corresponding generators.
-For low-complexity surfaces these often have simpler names.
+For low-complexity surfaces these generators often have simpler names.
 For example::

     >>> curver.load('S_1_2')